Rental Rules – Residential Tenancy Reforms To Impact Both Landlords And Tenants

 The Bill introduces several notable changes, affecting both landlords and tenants.
 Here’s what you need to know if the Bill is passed:

 • No-cause terminations: Landlords would be allowed to terminate a periodic tenancy, at any time, without providing a specific reason, as long as they give 90 days’ notice.
-Fixed-term tenancies would automatically end at the term’s expiry unless both parties agree to continue
+Landlords will also be able to give notice to end fixed-term tenancies at the expiry of the term, without providing a reason.
+Fixed-term tenancies will continue to roll into periodic tenancies at the expiry of the term, unless either party gives notice to end the tenancy or the parties agree to renew or extend the fixed-term tenancy.

 • Tribunal processes: Certain Tenancy Tribunal cases would be allowed to be resolved in summary, based on submitted documents, rather than in-person hearings.